douglassjohnandrew/EnhancedInvokeVBA/README.md

 - Creates and invokes an enhanced version of your VBA code file that includes error handling
 - If a VBA error occurs, returns detailed error information, including the exact line that failed

+CreateWorkbookVariable arguments: (required arguments marked by :triangular_flag_on_post:)
+- **CreateNew** - If the ExcelFilePath does not exist, then True - Create the Excel file, or False - Throw an error
+- **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file
+- **OpenReadOnly** - If True, then open the Excel file in read-only mode.
+If False, then open the Excel file normally
+- **Visible** - If True, then the Excel file will be visible.
+If False, then the Excel file is not shown (recommended)
+- **WorkbookVariable** :triangular_flag_on_post: - The WorkbookApplication variable for later use

 EnhancedInvokeVBA arguments: (required arguments marked by :triangular_flag_on_post:)
 - **CloseWorkbook** - If True, then close the workbook after VBA finishes.
 If False, leave the workbook open
 - **CodeFilePath** :triangular_flag_on_post: - Full path to the file containing VBA code